CMakePP/CMakePPLang/_sources/getting_started/example_project.rst.txt

 ====================

-Now that we have a complete project, it can be built with CMake after navigating into the project directory.
+Now that we have a complete project, it can be built with CMake after navigating to the top of the project directory, which we will refer to here as ``PROJECT_ROOT``.
 In a terminal, run the following command for your system:

-For \*nix-based systems (including Mac OSX):
+For Unix- or Linux-based systems (including Mac OSX):

 .. code-block:: bash